Dear Colleague Letter: MPS Graduate Research Supplement for Veterans (MPS-GRSV)

 - A brief resume for the Ph.D. student, including U.S. permanent residency or citizenship status.
 Please do not include other personally identifiable information such as social security number, date of birth, or place of birth.
 Limit your response to two pages.

 Prepare a budget, including a budget justification for the funds requested for student support and their proposed use.
-The only allowable expenses in the MPS-GRSV request are: student stipend and fringe benefits, consistent with academic institutional practices, tuition support, and any allowed institutional overhead on these costs.
+The only allowable expenses in the MPS-GRSV supplemental funding request are: student stipend and fringe benefits, consistent with institutional practices, tuition support, and any allowable indirect costs.

-For questions or information on submission of an MPS-GRSV, contact the Division MPS-GRSV representatives (below) or the cognizant managing Program Officer for your current MPS grant:
+For questions or information on submission of an MPS-GRSV, contact the Division MPS-GRSV representatives (below) or the cognizant managing Program Officer for your current MPS award:

 For questions related to the use of FastLane to submit the supplement request, contact the FastLane Help Desk: email firstname.lastname@example.org or telephone 1-800-673-6188.